graphql/graphiql/examples/graphiql-webpack/README.md

 This example demonstrates how to transpile your own custom ES6 GraphiQL implementation with webpack and babel configuration.

+It shows how to add plugins and even to create a custom plugin.

 There is also a no-config example with `create-react-app`:

 [![Edit graphiql-example](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/graphiql-example-nhzvc)